shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Mudrich mournfully held up a wolf skin in the air as she howled as loud as her heart would allow.

 “That looks like the Wolf Skin of Monassus.”
 Fisher said excitedly.
-“It’s known to turn cats into wolves!”

-“So you think that’ll turn me back?”

-“I think so.”
+“I guess you really would have better luck asking the wolves!”

-“Thank you Fisher!”
-Ersatzica hugged him.
-“I couldn’t have survived without you.”
+“Those are my siblings!”
+Then she turned to Fisher and hugged him.
+“Thank you Fisher!
+I couldn’t have survived without you.”

 “You’re welcome.”